rcalfredson/Eggsactly/README.md

 **Chamber Configurations:**
 - **Standard Chambers:**
   These feature a grid of plastic enclosures where each enclosure contains a female fly.
-Each enclosure is flanked by two agarose areas—one on each of two adjacent sides—with distinct chemical compositions.
+Each enclosure is flanked by two agarose areas—one on each of two opposite sides—with distinct chemical compositions.
 Multiple grid configurations are supported (e.g., 6x4 grid, 3x5 grid, etc.).
 - **Alternative Chambers:**
   Some assays use a larger chamber with a square footprint that contains four small circular agarose areas arranged in a diamond formation.